javajon/kubernetes-observability/README.md

 - ElasticSearch to store the collated stream data into a searchable time series database
 - Kabana to visually interact with frequent searches against the ElasticSearch data

+For tracing in Kubernetes it's possible to use:
+- ZOP stack (ZipKin, OpenTracing, Prometheus)
+- JOP stack (Jaeger, OpenTracing, Prometheus) (http://www.hawkular.org/blog/2017/06/26/opentracing-appmetrics.html)

+### What will these following instructions do? ###

+- Start a personal Kubernetes cluster
+- Add a private Docker registry with a UI to Kubernetes
+- Add Prometheus, Alertmanager and Grafana to Kubernetes
+- Compile and push 3 microservices to the private registry
+- Start the 3 microservices on Kubernetes
+- Monitor the microservices metrics through Prometheus
+- Roadmap: Logging demonstration
+- Roadmap: Tracing demonstration

 ### How do I get set up? ###

-* Clone this project from GitHub
+- Clone this project from GitHub
-* Install [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) (or any other Kubernetes solution)
+- Install [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) (or any other Kubernetes solution)
   <br>Try not to start Minikube, just install the CLI tool and VirtualBox.
 Below the start script will start it.
-* Install Kubectl and verify `kubectl version` runs correctly
+- Install Kubectl and verify `kubectl version` runs correctly
-* From project root run `./start.sh`.
+- From project root run `./start.sh`.
 This will provision a personal Kubernetes cluster for you.

-### Deploy some microservices that will be monitored ###

-There are three SpringBoot microservices that communicate with each other: Quotes, Authors and Biographies.
-The above start.sh script enables the Minikube addon called "registry".
-This is a private Docker registry running as a container in your cluster.
-Build and deploy the 3 microservices and their Docker images will be pushed to this registry.
-The shell script

-`./pushImages.sh`

-will run the gradle task `pushImages` for each of the three microservices.

-Once the images are pushed you can verify they are now in the registry with the command:

-`curl -X GET $(minikube service -n kube-system registry --url)/v2/_catalog`

 ### Enhanced UI for the private Docker Registry ###